deshayk/deshayk/README.md

 🔭 I’m currently working on my Associates of Applied Science in Computer Programming with a focus in Application Development - Cloud Computing

-✍🏽 January 2022 Study Focus: Microsoft Certified: Azure Fundamentals and Smart Contract Development (Solidity)
+✍🏽 January 2022 Study Focus: Cloud Computing (Microsoft Azure and Oracle Cloud) and Smart Contract Development (Solidity)

 💬 Ask me about: my tech journey, my favorite anime, or my latest project (Konnect).